JosephCatrambone/ImageTrainer/README.md

 # ImageTrainer
-An example project using the Aij library to train on an image set.
+An example project using the Aij library.
+Trains a multi-layer convolutional neural network with two RBMs and an FC layer.